eclipse/repairnator/doc/README.md

 ### The pipeline

 The pipeline takes as input a Travis CI build ID and tries to replicate the bug and to repair it with different repair tools.
 It provides a single abstraction over repair tools.
 As its name indicates, it's a pipeline of steps, from cloning the repository and building it, to launching the repair tools and pushing a resulting branch.
-It contains plenty of options, for notifying the users, creating a pull requests, etc.
+It contains plenty of options, for notifying the users, creating a pull request, etc.

-The pipeline be used:
+The pipeline can be used:
 * directly in Java
 * or as a Docker image: it encapsulates the pipeline in an environment in which it will properly work, with the right dependencies, in a sandboxed environment.